rocket-pool/old.docs.rocketpool.net/src/guides/testnet/overview.md

 To use the Rocket Pool test network, you'll need ETH on Goerli.
 Luckily, you can get this for free using a **faucet** - an automated service that will provide you with Goerli ETH to test with.

-There are two main faucets available to help you test Rocket Pool.

 ::: warning NOTE
 You will need to provide an Ethereum address in order to receive test ETH.